Anthony Davis NBA Preview vs. the Spurs

-Anthony Davis and the rest of the Los Angeles Lakers will be facing off versus the San Antonio Spurs on Wednesday at 8:00 PM ET.
+Anthony Davis and his Los Angeles Lakers teammates hit the court versus the San Antonio Spurs on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.